Prediction Markets & Geopolitical Risk

 What is a prediction market?

-A prediction market is a platform where people trade contracts on real-world outcomes.
+A platform where people trade contracts on real-world outcomes.
 If you think something will happen, you buy a YES contract.
-If it happens, it pays out — if it doesn't, you lose your stake.
-The market price (e.g. 30¢) is read as an implied probability (roughly 30% chance).
+If it resolves YES, the contract pays out — if it doesn't, you lose your stake.
+The going price (e.g. 0.30) implies a roughly 30% probability.
+Because money is at stake, participants have a direct incentive to estimate honestly.

 What is Polymarket?